tweag/python-monorepo-example/2019-02-28-terraform-provider-secret.md

 ## Conclusion

-Terraform is not designed as a security tool, unlike for example HashiCorp Vault.
+Terraform is not designed as a security tool, unlike, for example, HashiCorp Vault.
-But depending on your security requirements, using it in conjuction with this plugin is already a step up from having secrets recorded into code.
+But depending on your security requirements, using it in conjuction with this plugin is strictly better than having secrets recorded into code.
 All the secrets are now stored in a single place which makes it easier to handle and audit.

 I hope that this little plugin will prove to be useful in your toolbox.